ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 From a fellow Optician:

-Any ophthalmic dispenser who is not practicing basic guidelines, see DispensingGuidelines.com, is just an eyeglass merchant, not an Optician.
+Any ophthalmic dispenser who is not practicing basic dispensing guidelines as described here is a mere eyeglass merchant, not an Optician.
 And this is the major reason why many of today's PRESCRIPTION eyewear consumers purchase their eyewear online.
-See GlassesOnlineWarning.com.

-If you are not practicing Opticianry with the application of 3D Dispensing, Discovery-Design-Delivery, skills, i.e., a) Discovery of the consumers REAL eyewear needs in an unbiased Comprehensive Lifestyle Interview, b) Using yesteryear skills in both the Design of eyewear, and Tactile, Touch and Feel Hands-on-the-Consumer Delivery of prescription eyewear, let’s be honest, you are a big part of the cause of today’s proliferation of online sales.
-And only you can restore market share to the ECP industry, more skillful professional services for consumers, and the lost art-craftsmanship skills to this profession.
+If you are not practicing Opticianry with the application of 3D Dispensing, Discovery-Design-Delivery, skills, i.e., 1) DISCOVERY of the consumers real eyewear needs in an unbiased Comprehensive Lifestyle Interview, 2) user friendly DESIGN of the eyewear, and 3) Touch and Feel, Hands on the Consumer DELIVERY of the eyewear, let’s be honest, you are a big part of today’s proliferation of online sales.
+And only you can restore market share to the industry, more skillful professional services for consumers, and the lost art of handcrafted form-fitting skills to this profession.

-Also, we recommend charging Web-based consumers realistic across-the-board-fees for follow-up servicing of ill-fitting eyewear.
+To this point, we recommend charging Web-based consumers realistic across-the-board-fees for follow-up servicing of ill-fitting eyewear.
 (This is addressed in some detail here.)
-Of course, we must see to it that we have the hands-on handcrafting skills that warrant charging these fees.
-Opticians have historically offered free lifetime service, but with the advent of the glasses online merchants, free lifetime services can only be realistically offered to full-fee consumers.
-Again, we must have the hands-on skills to warrant the fees.
-Unfortunately, for most latter-day Opticians, even many senior Opticians, this could be pose a real challenge.
+Of course, we must see to it that we have the handcrafting skills that warrant charging these fees.
+Opticians have historically offered free lifetime service, but with the advent of online eyeglass merchants, free lifetime services can only be realistically offered to full-fee consumers.
+Again, we must have the hands on the patient handcrafting skills in order to warrant the fees.
+Unfortunately, for most latter-day Opticians, even many senior Opticians, this could pose a real challenge.
 See Facial Asymmetry.

 According to the Wall Street Journal, McDonald's franchisees